-For example when celery goes through a juicer it separates the fiber and liquid and what you’ll get is celery juice and none of the fiber.
+For example when celery goes through a juicer it separates the fiber from liquid and what you’ll get is celery juice without the fiber.

-When you drink juice, it does not have any fiber in it so it gets absorbed by the bloodstream faster.
+Juice extracted from a juicer does not have any fiber and goes directly to the bloodstream.
 This is great if you want to drink juice for specific conditions like diabetes.

 Which is better?